genilab/genilab.github.io/collaborate.md

 * [Contributor](./contribute.md)

-> Note: please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interests and the project you'd like to develop with us.
+Please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interests and the project you'd like to develop with us.

 ### Project Ideas